ps2alerts/aggregator/README.md

 # **Points of note**

-If you don't quite understand IoC, I suggest you create a application as per the Inversify tutorials, hopefully it'll click.
+If you don't quite understand IoC, I suggest you create an application as per the [Inversify tutorials](https://github.com/inversify/inversify-basic-example), hopefully it'll click.
+Feel free to ask any of the collaborators for help.

 ## File structure